-Dentists are known for having good manual dexterity and coordination as well as extensive medical knowledge regarding dental health, anatomy, and procedures.
+Dentists are known for having good manual dexterity and coordination.
+If those are qualities you have, you might want to consider becoming a dentist.
+Additionally, they have extensive medical knowledge regarding dental health, anatomy, and procedures.

 After those prerequisites are achieved, the student will need to take the Dental Admission Test, also known as the DAT.
 Dental schools that are applied to will consider your score on the DAT, letters of recommendation, grade point average (GPA), and interviews.